Join the Grace Community School mission to teach Jesus

 Our Community Is Engaged, Involved, and Generous.

 At Grace, tuition and fees cover the cost of an education.
-Grace depends on the generosity of its board, faculty and staff, current parents, grandparents, alumni families and friends to help families afford a Grace education through the Grace Fund, special projects and campus expansion.
+Grace depends on the generosity of its board, faculty and staff, current parents, grandparents, alumni families and friends to enable families to receive an education at Grace as well as funding special projects and campus improvements.

 We invite you to support Grace in our many initiatives that help to make a difference in the life of every student.